ast-grep/ast-grep.github.io/website/guide/introduction.md

 There are a lot of existing tools that looks like ast-grep, notable predecessor including [Semgrep](https://semgrep.dev/), comby, shisho, gogocode.

-What makes astgrep stands out is:
+What makes ast-grep stands out is:

 ### Performance

 It is written in Rust, a native language and utilize multiple cores.
-(It can even beat ag when searching simple pattern).
-Astgrep can handle tens of thousands files in seconds.
+(It can even beat ag when searching simple pattern). ast-grep can handle tens of thousands files in seconds.

 ### Progressiveness
-You can start from writing a oneliner to rewrite code at command line with minimal investment.
-Later if you see some code smell recurrently appear in your projects, you can write a linter rule in YAML with a few patterns combined.
-Finally if you are a library author or framework designer, astgrep provide programmatic interface to rewrite or transpile code efficiently.
+You can start from creating a one-liner to rewrite code at command line with minimal investment.
+Later if you see some code smell recurrently appear in your projects, you can write a linting rule in YAML with a few patterns combined.
+Finally if you are a library author or framework designer, ast-grep provide programmatic interface to rewrite or transpile code efficiently.

 ### Pragmatism
 ast-grep comes with batteries included.
 Interactive code modification is available.
-Linter and language server work out of box when you install the command line tool.
-Astgrep is also shipped with test à for rule authors.
+Linter and language server work out of box when you install the command line tool. ast-grep is also shipped with test à for rule authors.